bids-standard/bids-specification/src/99-appendices/03-hed.md

 ## Annotating events by value type

-Each column of `*_events.tsv` containing non-categorical values usually represents a particular type of data, for example the `speed` of a stimulus object across the screen or the file name of the image file.
+Each column of `*_events.tsv` containing non-categorical values usually represents a particular type of data, for example the `speed` of a stimulus object across the screen or the file name of the stimulus image.
 These variables could be annotated in the HED column of `*_events.tsv`.
 However, that approach requires repeating the values appearing in the individual columns in the HED column.
 A better approach is to annotate the type of value contained in each of these columns in the `*_events.json` sidecar.
 Value variables are annotated in a manner